nova-video-player/aos-AVP/faq/faq.md

 On some devices due to some manufacturer Wi-Fi driver instability (e.g. Fire 10 HD), Nova's UDP SMB discovery process may cause Wi-Fi to switch off.
 In order to avoid this issue, select "Disable SMB UDP discovery" in Nova settings.

-## opensubtitles login issues after v6.2.40
+## Opensubtitles login issues after v6.2.40

 Opensubtitles has announced to all app developers that starting January 2024, XML-RPC will not be supported anymore and that REST-API needs to be used (cf. https://github.com/nova-video-player/aos-AVP/issues/852).